 As for beaches, the Tyrrhenian Sea is part of the Mediterranean that splashes the west coast of Italy.
 Some beaches are more natural and others are not.
-There will be more on the blog about each of those few that I managed to see but I will also mention them here.
+There will be more on the blog about each of those few that I managed to see (Tuscany Beaches: What to see) but I will also mention them here.

 The above photo is from Viareggio.
-This is a popular resort with a line of expensive shops along the beach divided among local restaurants.
-They offer food and refreshments but also facilities such as changing rooms, toilets, sunbeds, and umbrellas.
-(Details will be included in the following posts.)
+This is a popular resort, with a line of expensive shops along the beach scattered between local restaurants.
+They offer food and refreshments and facilities such as changing rooms, toilets, sunbeds, and umbrellas.
+(Details will be included in one of the following posts.)